Elastic-Suite/documentation/docs/ElasticSuite/Installing/HeadlessTracking.md

 |ab_campaign.*X*.id | Id of the campaign |
 |ab_campaign.*X*.scenario | Scenario assign to this visitor for this campaign |

-You can find all this data in the @AB-CAMPAIGN@ cookie (the cookie will exist only if at least one campaign is active) if you have the Magento cookies on your front or via the following  API:
+You can find all this data in the `AB-CAMPAIGN` cookie (the cookie will exist only if at least one campaign is active) if you have the Magento cookies on your front or via the following  API:
 Rest:

 ```